nervosnetwork/docs.nervos.org/website/docs/dapp/issue-custom-token.md

 In CKB, custom tokens are called User-Defined-Token, aka UDT.
 The core team of CKB has proposed a minimal standard for UDT called xUDT(extensible UDT).
 In this tutorial, we will use the pre-deployed smart contracts `xUDT script` to issue custom tokens.

-The high-level workflow to issue a custom token with xUDT goes like this: when you issue a token, you just create a special cell that presents some balance of your token, like one piece of printed cash to the dollars.
+The high-level workflow to issue a custom token with xUDT goes like this:

+When you issue a token, you create a special cell that presents some balance of your token, like a piece of printed cash to the dollars.

-For this special cell, its data field contains the amount number of the token and its type script is xUDT script where the args of that script will be the issuer's lock script hash.
+For this special cell, its data field contains the amount of the token and its type script is xUDT script where the args of that script will be the issuer's lock script hash.

 This issuer's lock script hash works like the unique ID for the custom token.
-Different lock script hash means a different kind of token. it is also used as a checkpoint to tell that a transaction is triggered by the token issuer or a regular token holder to apply different security validation.
+Different lock script hash means a different kind of token.
+It is also used as a checkpoint to tell that a transaction is triggered by the token issuer or a regular token holder to apply different security validation.

 In reality, xUDT is more complicated and powerful with many features but the idea is the same, you can check the [full specs here](https://github.com/XuJiandong/rfcs/blob/xudt/rfcs/0052-extensible-udt/0052-extensible-udt.md).